thalib/thalib/_posts/events/2017-03-30-aadhaar-data-leak.md

 Now it will be very easy to put you behind the bars, with only meta data, like you made N number of call to this number without knowing the content, no one may care what you spoke over the call.

+> “The average busy professional in this country wakes up in the morning, goes to work, comes home, takes care of personal and family obligations, and then goes to sleep, unaware that he or she likely committed several federal crimes that day.” — Harvey Silverglate

 It may be easy and convinent, but use Aadhar less as possible.
 Most of the time avoid it.

+> hope for the best and prepare for the worst - British Prime Minister Benjamin Disraeli

+also he said

+> Despair is the conclusion of fools. — Benjamin Disraeli in 1883

+Finaly If are kind saying I don't care about privacy

+> “Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.” — Edward Snowden